tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 4. Navigate to the **Policy** blade.

-5. Select **Assignments**, and delete all policy assignments created during this lab.
+5. Select **Assignments** and delete all policy assignments created during this lab.

-6. Select **Definitions**, and delete any policy definitions or initiative definitions created during this lab.
+6. Select **Definitions** and delete any policy definitions or initiative definitions created during this lab.

 7. Navigate to the **Management Groups** blade.